stacynwigwe/portfolio/index.md

 - The **[Product Experiments Hub](https://stacynwigwe.github.io/product-experiments/)**, where I translate systems thinking into product, marketing, and storytelling strategies.

-Together, they highlight how I connect logic with empathy, using data to inform strategy, and storytelling to inspire engagement.
+Together, they highlight how I connect logic with empathy, using data to inform strategy and storytelling to inspire engagement.

 > “Whatever you do, work at it with all your heart…” — Colossians 3:23